Convention Speech

 Thank you.
 And, uh, you sir–– in the second row, you going to eat the rest of that soft pretzel?

-2 responses to “Convention Speech”
+2 thoughts on “Convention Speech”

 1. This space reserved for the witty, erudite, insightful comment that would have been written to Patrick by Curvin, had it not been for his untimely passing.
 His words would have acknowledged both Patrick’s biting satire and accompanying hilarity.
 Curvin loved Patrick’s writing, and he didn’t suffer fools.